Trade Forex Trading

 How to Calculate Leverage (Gearing) and Margin

-The meaning of Leverage is having the ability to control a large amount of money using very little of your own money and borrowing the rest. - this is what makes the currency market to attract many investors.
+The meaning of Leverage is having ability of controlling a large/big amount of money while using very little of your money and borrowing the rest. - this is what makes the currency market to attract many investors.

 Example:

-We will use this example to explain what this is?
-If your broker gives you leverage of 100:1 (this is best option to select as a maximum for any account)
+We will use this illustration to explain what this is?
+If your broker gives you leverage option of 100:1 (this is best option to choose as a maximum for any account)

-This means you borrow $100 for every one dollar you have in your trading account.
+This means you borrow $100 for every one dollar you have on your trading account.

-To put in another way your broker gives you $100 dollars for each one dollar in your account.
+To put in another way your trading broker gives and provides you $100 for each one dollar on your account.
 This is what is referred to as leverage, also known as gearing.

-This means if you open an account with $10,000 and your leveraging is 100:1, then you will get $100 for every $1 dollars you which you have, the total amount that you'll control is:
+This means if you open an account with $10,000 and your leveraging is 100:1, then you'll get $100 for every $1 dollars you which you have, the total amount that you'll control is:

-If for 1 dollar the online broker gives you 100
+If for 1 dollar the online broker gives and provides you 100

 Then if you have 10,000 you will get a total of: